Rokutann/nalist.el/README.md

 ### nalist-set-equal-p `(nalist-a nalist-b)`

-Test with ‘equal’ if NALIST-A and NALIST-B have the same set of pairs.
+Test with ‘equal’ if NALIST-A and NALIST-B contain the same set of pairs.

 Return t if so, otherwise nil.